dvsarchitect/anchor-site/content/devotionals/2025-12-15_Joy_Is_A_Fortress.md

 ---
 date: 2025-12-15
-excerpt: '**"Rejoice in the Lord always.
-I will say it again: Rejoice!" — Philippians 4:4**'
+excerpt: '"Rejoice in the Lord always.
+I will say it again: Rejoice!" — Philippians 4:4'
 featured: true
 image: /images/2025-12-15_Joy_Is_A_Fortress.webp
 layout: post